basip/link/upgrade-link-v1.1.x/README.md

 ### Solution

-User needs to upgrade mysql server root user to allow remote connection(from link-app container)
+The user needs to update the mysql server root user to allow remote connection (from the link app container)

 1. Copy script ```db-upgrade.sql``` on target machine to ```/home/link-upgrade```
-2. Run command below when new docker-compose script already running and all docker containers has STATUS = UP
+2. Run command below when new docker-compose script already running and all docker containers have STATUS = UP

 ```bash
 docker exec -i link-db /bin/sh -c "mysql -uroot -pQwerty12345" < /home/link-upgrade/db-upgrade.sql